-We are especially concerned that the Department appears poised to roll back its recognition that Section 1557 prohibits discrimination against LGBT individuals and their loved ones.
-LGBT older adults face pronounced health disparities compared to their non-LGBT peers.
-HIV disproportionately impacts the LGBT community(FN) and it is affecting an increasing number of older adults (FN).
-The National Institutes of Health (NIH) and National Institute on Aging (NIA)-funded Aging and Health Report outlines a number of other disparities, including: lesbian, gay and bisexual (LGB) older adults face higher rates of disability and mental health challenges; older bisexual and gay men face higher rates of physical health challenges; bisexual and lesbian older women have higher obesity rates and higher rates of cardiovascular disease; and transgender older adults face greater risk of suicidal ideation, disability, and depression compared to their peers(FN).
-There is substantial evidence that discrimination in health care contributes to these disparities by LGBT older adults being denied care, provided inadequate care, or being afraid to seek care for fear of mistreatment (FN).
-Transgender older adults particularly suffer from discrimination in coverage of medically necessary care related to gender transition, as well as in coverage of lifesaving tests and treatments typically associated with one gender.
+We are especially concerned that the Department appears poised to roll back its recognition that Section 1557 prohibits discrimination against LGBT individuals and their loved ones, as evidenced by the removal of references to gender identity and sex stereotyping as types of sex discrimination from certain hhs.gov webpages.
+LGBT older adults face pronounced health disparities and higher poverty rates compared to their heterosexual and cisgender peers due in large part to historical and ongoing discrimination.
+HIV disproportionately impacts the LGBT community, and it is affecting an increasing number of older adults.
+The Aging and Health Report, funded by the National Institutes of Health (NIH) and the National Institute on Aging (NIA), outlines a number of other disparities, including: lesbian, gay and bisexual (LGB) older adults face higher rates of disability and mental health challenges; older bisexual and gay men face higher rates of physical health challenges; bisexual and lesbian older women have higher obesity rates and higher rates of cardiovascular disease; and transgender older adults face greater risk of suicidal ideation, disability, and depression compared to their peers.

-We are gravely concerned for both consumers and providers with respect to the Limited English Proficiency (LEP) provision requiring translation services by providers of a minimum of the fifteen most prominent languages within the state.
-Repeal of this section of the rule would mean a step backward from our ever-increasing diverse elderly and disabled populations.
-Strict interpretation, however, could force small, single site providers out of business because of excessive costs, thereby creating barriers to access for consumers in need of home and community based services (HCBS).

-We believe the LEP concerns of both consumers and providers can be effectively and adequately addressed by providing new sub-regulatory guidance in lieu of repeal.
-LEP guidance has not been updated since 2003, long before the new rule became effective.
-Some possible solutions that will support increased healthcare access for LEP populations while also protecting providers from undue costs include:

-Requiring interpretation and translation of predominant languages spoken at the county level, where providers may be more likely to have access to local, community-based organizations that can assist with interpretation and translation needs;

-Providing more in-language resources from HHS that can be used “out of the box” by solo practitioners and small providers; and/or

-Increasing federal funding to providers specifically to support language access requirements as established by Section 1557.
+There is significant evidence that discrimination in health care contributes to these disparities: LGBT older adults may be denied care or provided inadequate care, or they may be afraid to seek care for fear of mistreatment.
+For example, many LGBT older adults and their loved ones experience discrimination in long-term care facilities ranging from verbal and physical harassment, to visiting restrictions and isolation, to being denied basic care such as a shower, or being discharged or refused admission.
+Furthermore, transgender older adults in particular experience discrimination in coverage of medically necessary care related to gender transition, as well as in coverage of lifesaving tests and treatments typically associated with one gender.

 The mission of the Department’s Office for Civil Rights is “to improve the health and well-being of people across the nation” and “to ensure that people have equal access to and the opportunity to participate in and receive services from HHS programs without facing unlawful discrimination.”
-In accord with that mission, we strongly urge you to leave the Section 1557 implementing rule in place, defend it in court, and provide sub-regulatory guidance to address the concerns it has engendered.
+In accord with that mission, we strongly urge you to preserve the rule implementing Section 1557.

+Sincerely,

+Cc: Roger Severino, Director, HHS Office for Civil Rights